uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 Turn off your network and try running the `fetch` again.
 You will now see an appropriately logged error.
-Instead of just crashing, you program can now do something else (like showing an error modal to the user and informing them that something went wrong).
+Instead of just crashing, your program can now do something else (like showing an error modal to the user and informing them that something went wrong).

 ### The `async` and `await` Keywords